immitsu/move-issue-on-assign/readme.md

     types: [assigned, unassigned]
 ```

-In that case, completely unassigned issues automatically move to the first "watch" column.
+In that case, issues that become completely unassigned and are currently in the "moveTo" column automatically move back to the first "watch" column.

 ## Inputs